 Having stenciled floors done can be costly but, if you are up to the challenge of a new DIY project, you can do it yourself quite cheaply.
-A lot of DIY-ers are posting their projects online and giving tips on how to do home projects on a budget, and stenciling has become popular, especially during the Covid-19 pandemic when so many people have been stuck at home looking for something to do.
+A lot of DIY-ers are posting their projects online and giving tips on how to do home projects on a budget.
+If you’re thinking of redoing your floors and love the look of real wood, engineered hardwood flooring might be a great option.
+Otherwise, floor stenciling has also become popular, especially during the Covid-19 pandemic when so many people have been stuck at home looking for something to do.

 Here are six easy steps for using floor stencils on hard floors.

 1. Sand Your Tiles or Wooden Floor